Steven Pacey

-Steven Pacey (born 5 June 1957) is an English actor, best known for his role as Del Tarrant in the 3rd and 4th series of the science fiction series Blake's 7 from January 1980 to December 1981.
+Steven Pacey (born 5 June 1957) is an English actor.
+He is best known for his role as Del Tarrant in the third and fourth series of the science fiction series Blake's 7 from January 1980 to December 1981.

 Personal life

-Pacey was born in Leamington Spa, Warwickshire.
+Pacey was born on 5 June 1957 in Royal Leamington Spa, Warwickshire.
 In the course of Blake's 7 filming, he had a relationship with co-star Glynis Barber.
 He later married Joan Marine.

-He has an older brother, Peter Pacey who is also an actor.
+He has an older brother, Peter Pacey, who is also an actor.